 Bamboo

 Bamboo is known for its rigidity and fast growth rate.
 It offers a slightly more modern, "clean" look compared to the rustic charm of willow.
-If you are comparing a casket vs coffin difference, you will find that bamboo is frequently used in both rectangular and anthropoid (body-shaped) designs.
+When comparing caskets and coffins, you will find that bamboo is frequently used in both rectangular and anthropoid (body-shaped) designs.

 Seagrass and Rattan